altayar/carving/FILECARVE_ME01t/README.txt

 Just to speed up the combining proccess ,, its a "Pain in the ass" trying to without any tool

 *jpeginfo must be installed
-*Put the data files in the "data" folder
+*Put the data files in the "data" folder if there is no Folder make it

 -apt-get install jpeginfo
 -use catchfooter.sh to generate the images "./catchfooter.sh"